 Okra Ohitashi is a simple, light, and flavorful Japanese side dish of blanched okras in a soy sauce-based marinade.
 Prepare it ahead of time so that you can serve this salad instantly for dinner.

 One of the easiest side dishes you can make to accompany your Japanese meal is Ohitashi.
 Today I’m sharing Okra Ohitashi (オクラのおひたし) or Japanese Okra Salad.
 This simple vegetable recipe is super handy when you are in need of something refreshing and wholesome to balance the dinner.

 What is Ohitashi?

 Ohitashi (おひたし) is a Japanese cooking method, meaning “soaking”, which is turned into a dish name.
-Yes, it’s kind of like Teriyaki, a cooking method (applying glossy sauce + grill) that has been doubled as a dish name.
+Yes, it’s like Teriyaki, a cooking method (applying glossy sauce + grill) that has been doubled as a dish name.

-If you’re looking for an interesting side dish for your Japanese style Ichiju Sansai (1 soup 3 dishes) meal, this Okra Ohitashi will work to round things up for you.
+If you’re looking for an interesting side dish for your Japanese-style Ichiju Sansai (1 soup 3 dishes) meal, this Okra Ohitashi will work to round things up for you.

 3 Tips to Make Delicious Okra Ohitashi